-- symptoms are due to underlying heart disease - your heart will function (work) better if you have an operation - there is a serious problem with one of your heart valves.
+- symptoms are due to underlying heart disease - your heart will function (work) better if you have appropriate medicine or a procedure

 How is the test carried out?

 You will be asked to remove your clothes from the waist up, put on a hospital gown and leave it open at the front.
 So we can monitor your heart, we attach special stickers (electrodes) to your chest.
 The stickers are connected to the echo machine by thin wires.